THE PROBLEM ABOUT DRUNK AND DRUGGED DRIVING

 - Alcohol is a factor in 30% of all fatal crashes in New Zealand.

-- 16,000 Kiwis are charged with drink driving every year.
+- 16,000 Kiwis are charged with drunk driving every year.

 - The average annual social cost of crashes with over 20-year old drivers with known alcohol levels is $446 million.

-- Police estimate that 8,764 drivers are breath tested around New Zealand every day, and of these 100 people are charged with drink-driving.
+- Police estimate that 8,764 drivers are breath tested around New Zealand every day, and of these 100 people are charged with drunk-driving.

 - Between 2014 and 2016, alcohol or drugs were a factor in 29% of fatal crashes, 14% of serious injury crashes and 10% of minor injury crashes.

 - In the Auckland region alone, there were 338 death and serious injury casualties between 2012 and 2016 related to alcohol and drugs.
 In 2016, there were 44 serious casualties relating to alcohol/drugs, including 7 deaths.

 In New Zealand, if you’re under 20 years old, the legal limit for alcohol in your system is ZERO.
 The legal drink drive limits for drivers 20 years and over are a breath alcohol limit of 250 micrograms (mcg) of alcohol per litre of breath and a blood alcohol limit of 50mg of alcohol per 100ml of blood.

 Because your alcohol tolerance can change depending on things like whether you’ve eaten or are tired, whether you’re male or female, whether you’ve just been playing sport or to the gym … the fact is many people don’t know exactly what their safe limit is and reaching the limit comes sooner that you realise.

 Even at the legal limit, you’re twice as likely to have a drunk driving crash than before you started drinking.